bendayaniv/SpotNear/README.md

-This video demonstrates the app's behavior, which is applicable to both test and non-test modes.
-For the purpose of this demonstration, test mode is used to showcase features more rapidly:
+This video demonstrates the functionality of the service when it automatically notifies about a nearby POI.
+It's shown in test mode to highlight the feature without long waiting times:

 1. App launch and service start
 2. Rapid POI discovery (every 5 seconds in test mode, 1 hour in non-test mode)